 Bocce CourtsBocce courts have become a common sight in private gardens—here's the scoop about how to incorporate one into your garden.

-There are a number of theories as to why bocce spread so quickly in America's better backyards in the past decade, but the most compelling is the oenological hypothesis.
-Bocce, in which grapefruit-size balls are rolled down a finely groomed court, can be played while holding a wine glass with nearly zero spillage.
-Not for nothing, as they say in Brooklyn, where Italian gentlemen play the game in public parks, but bocce's sudden popularity closely tracks the meteoric rise of domestic wine consumption over the same period.
+There are a number of theories as to why bocce spread so quickly in America's better backyards.
+One is that bocce—in which grapefruit-size balls are rolled down a finely groomed court—can be played while holding a wine glass with nearly zero spillage.
+Not for nothing, as they say in Brooklyn, where Italian gentlemen play the game in public parks, but bocce's popularity closely tracks the meteoric rise of domestic wine consumption.
 According to Bridgeport, Connecticut, landscape designer Wendy Lindquist, who launched a subsidiary, Bella Bocce, in 2003 to handle the heightened demand, clients commonly ask to add a side terrace or “heckler's court.”
 Any feature with “heckler” in its name suggests that collateral imbibing is going on too.

 Bocce can be played while holding a wine glass with nearly zero spillage.
 (Photo by: Dominique Vorillon)